 See how resorts are tapping into personalized pricing without using all your personal data

-My work on the IDeaS Advisory Services team took me to a lot of resorts this past year.
+My work on the IDeaS Consulting Services team took me to a lot of resorts this past year.
 Part of it may have been my eagerness to escape the harsh winter we’ve had in Minnesota, but what I think is really happening is resorts are stepping up their revenue game.
 I’ve had the great opportunity to help several resorts advance their revenue management capabilities and culture.
 What I have found is they are achieving personalized pricing at unprecedented levels.

 Personalized pricing has been buzzing around our industry for a few years, but it’s been romanticized a bit.
 I often challenge the idea that someone’s shopping behavior, social media activity and history as a customer can be married together to arrive at the optimal room rate for just that consumer.
 With rising concerns over personally identifiable information, algorithmic biases and more and more technology entering our industry, is that level of encroachment feasible or even desirable anymore?

 What I have come across in my professional interactions this year is that resorts are achieving personalized pricing without the need for such personal data from the consumer, and they are doing this at very granular levels thanks to some revenue science and strategy.
 I’ve seen this in resort markets in Southeast Asia, the Mediterranean, the Caribbean, Mexico and the US.
 This is not to say other hotel types aren’t already doing this—with the right technology and strategic mindset, many can achieve this—but resort business models provide unique opportunities to test all the different permutations of personalization.